 - Test resilient initiatives

-In addition to testing pandemic-specific hypotheses, retailers should use this time to test hypotheses that are more resilient, less affected by the pandemic, and whose learnings will remain applicable after the pandemic.
-Unlike your pandemic-specific initiatives, these hypotheses can be tested over longer durations.
-For example, hypotheses related to product bundling, macro-space, store layout, or online purchase and in-store pickup are applicable now and the results of these tests will guide retailers in a post-COVID world.
+In addition to testing current-event driven (such as pandemic or inflation) hypotheses, retailers should use this time to test hypotheses that are more resilient, less affected by the external fluctuations, and that will remain applicable after the external factors resolve.
+Unlike your environment-specific initiatives, these hypotheses can be tested over longer durations.
+For example, hypotheses related to product bundling, macro-space, store layout, or online purchase and in-store pickup are applicable now and the results of these tests will guide retailers in a post-COVID, post-inflation world.
 Remember, even if consumer behavior is unusual now, experiments can still yield valuable insights because quality control-store selection and measurement will reduce the noise and ensure statistical significance.

 When others begin to experiment again, retailers who have validated their hypothesis during this pandemic will be ahead of their competition, able to implement incremental improvements on their business that could be the difference between fortune or folly.